 While many of these issues sound like they’re common in teens, adolescents with borderline personality disorder experience them much more intensely than others.

-“Their emotions can take over their body,” explains Elise Guthmann, LMFT, Clinical Program Director at Evolve Residential Treatment Center in Ojai, California.
+“Their emotions can take over their body,” explains Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers.
 A teen with BPD, for example, might feel uncontrollable grief when others might just feel sad.
 He or she can have a panic attack when others are just nervous.
 Or feel euphoria when others might just be happy.
 When others feel upset or annoyed at being wronged, a teen with BPD could be shaking with uncontrollable rage.

 What does it mean to have a slow return to baseline?